qmarcou/IGoR/README.md

 Reached using the command `-evaluate`.
 This is the same as performing an iteration of the inference on the whole dataset and thus accepts the same arguments as `-infer` except for `--N_iter`.
 The logs of the sequences evaluation are created in the folder *eval*.

 ## Outputs
 Outputs are scenario/sequence statistics each presented below.
-They are all written in the `output` folder.
+They are all written in the *output* folder.
+The different outputs are detailed in the next sections.

 ### Best scenarios
 *Output the N best scenarios for each sequence*